SaherBlueEagle/Endless_RAT_UnRevealed/README.md

 # NOTE Can be easily Reversed into it`s orginal source code
 # Just Run : the jar file
 # 💿 📌 PROGRAM UPDATED / NOW it can SUPPORT Android , Version 1.2
-# endless Rat can access shared folders in victim lan , scanning and access mssql servers in victim`s lan  (according to victim`s accessibility) or if you got config files from one of shared servers there
+# endless Rat can access shared folders in victim lan , scanning and access mssql servers in victim lan  ('according to victim accessibility') or if you got config files from one of shared servers there
 # 📌 Kindly keep in touch for the new version

 # 💿 BlueEagle Endless RAT V 1.2 [Windows RAT / Linux RAT / MAC RAT]